aws-samples/aws-iot-twinmaker-samples/docs/grafana_local_docker_setup.md

 ### User: arn:aws:sts::[accountId]:assumed-role/iottwinmaker_development_role/[instance_id] is not authorized to perform: sts:AssumeRole on resource: ...Dashboard IAM role...

 You will need to edit your Dashboard IAM role to grant permissions to grant assume role permissions to the instance.
-For quick troubleshooting, you can also temporarily leave the `Assume Role ARN` field blank to default to your SDK credentials. (not recommended for production use-cases)
+Go to the trust relationships of the IAM role and add the authentication provider ARN:

+- Amazon Managed Grafana: workspace IAM role ARN
+- Local setup: your IAM user/role ARN

 ### could not create "var/lib/grafana/plugins/grafana-iot-twinmaker-app", permission denied